tomponline/beanstalkworker/README.md

 The library is broken down into the following components:

 * JobManager interface - represents a way to handle a job's lifecycle.
-* JobAccessor interface - represents a way to access a job's decoded data fields.

 * RawJob - an implementation of JobManager for managing a Raw job's life cycle.
-* JSONJob - an implementation of JobManager for managing a JSON job's life cycle.

 * Worker - an implementation of a beanstalkd client process that consumes raw jobs from one or more tubes.
 It will automatically reconnect to beanstalkd server if it loses the connection.
-* JSONCmdWorker - an implementation of a Raw job handler that can configure the Worker to pass Raw jobs to it to be decoded.

 ## Usage